DistributedCollective/Sovryn-Node/README.md

 2. npm install -g mocha nodemon
 3. To build the client create an empty directory "public/dist" and run "npm run build-client"
 4. Create empty directories "logs" and "db" in the project root
-5. Create directory "secrets" and within a file accounts.js with the credentials of the liquidator/rollover/arbitrage wallets ks = encrypted keystore file in v3 standard.
+5. Create directory "src/secrets" and within a file accounts.js with the credentials of the liquidator/rollover/arbitrage wallets ks = encrypted keystore file in v3 standard.
 (alternatively, you can specify pKey instead of ks to just use the private key)